-Antonio Raviele, MD, FESC, FHRS
+Antonio Raviele, MD, FEHRA, FESC, FHRS

 He was the first to implant of transvenous defibrillator in Italy.
 Antonio Raviele has always played key roles within many of the most important cardiology associations and societies – such as ECAS, ESC and HRS – while also providing fundamental contributions as member of several task forces on related topics.
-He authored more than 200 peer-review publications on many aspects of cardiac arrhythmias, but also the editor and supervisor of several books on arrhythmology.
+He authored more than 200 peer-review publications on many aspects of cardiac arrhythmias, and was the editor of several books on arrhythmology.
 Besides, he’s a reviewer and member of the Editorial Board of some among the most renowned field journals, such as the JACC, EHJ, HR, JCE, Europace, PACE, JICE, JAF, JCM, GIC, etc. Dr. Raviele is also the President of ALFA– Aliance to Fight Atrial fibrillation – and President of the Scientific Committee of FIGHT AF! the awareness campaign against atrial fibrillation that very successfully debuted in 2011 – (to a highly gratifying success).

-Apart from VeniceArrhythmias, he’s also been promoting, organizing and coordinating numerous other scientific meetings in the field of arrhythmology – and has been participating in many more as Invited Speaker and Chairperson, both on a national and on an international level.
+Apart from Venice Arrhythmias, he’s also been promoting, organizing and coordinating numerous other scientific meetings in the field of arrhythmology – and has been participating in many more as Invited Speaker and Chairperson, both on a national and on an international level.

 Dr. Raviele is married with Mrs. Carmen: they have two children, Michele and Francesca, who has recently given them two adorable grandchildren, Edoardo and Carlotta.